Overview

 Route Description

-Starting just past the monument, the route begins by heading up to the Mansion House.
+The route starts just past Barran’s Fountain monument.
+Heading north you will start by running uphill towards Mansion House.
 Take the first left and head along Upper Lake Path.

 Follow this until the fork in the path and go left into the centre of the park.
-Once here take the first left and through the Park Arena.
-This point always feel fast and the park opens up around you!
+Once here take the first left through the Park Arena where the cricket pitch is.
+This stretch can feel nice and fast as you run down the hill bending onto the path around the edge of the open ground.

-Head down past the velodrome and head towards the Café.
-Once at the café turn left and head back up with the lake on your right to where you started.
+Head down past the velodrome and run on towards the Lakeside Café.
+Once at the café turn left and head back up to where you started, keeping the lake on your right.
+That’s one lap!

 Warnings